Kilowog: Elseworlds

 Kilwog appeared in various Elseworlds tales: including JLA: The Nail, its sequel, Batman: In Darkest Knight, and Superman: Last Son of Earth.

 Flashpoint

 In the alternate timeline of the Flashpoint event, Kilowog is killed by Nekron.

 Fourth Reich

 In an alternate future where the Earth is controlled by Nazi supermen, Kilowog is one of the thousands of Green Lanterns to participate in a rescue mission.
 All who participate are slain.

 Planetary

 In an alternate universe ruled by evil versions of the 'Planetary' heroes, Kilowog's corpse is one of many Green Lanterns on display in the Planetary headquarters.

-Injustice: Gods Among Us

-During the Year Two series, Kilowog and a group of Green Lanterns are sent to Earth to retrieve Superman, who has undergone a transformation into the new ruler of Earth.
-He and the other Lanterns engage in a battle, seemingly winning until Sinestro kills the Lantern Ch'p and the Green Lanterns are rendered helpless.
-Not willing to kill them but not wanting to send them back to the Guardians, Superman chooses to take them as prisoners of war.
-Kilowog and the Lanterns are not seen again until the Year Four annual, where it is revealed they have been held captive in the Trench, an underwater prison designed to hold all the Regime's enemies.
-When helping Plastic Man with a prison break, Kilowog is killed by Sinestro before they all can escape.